eerimoq/messi/README.rst

 1. The client connects to the server.

 2. The client sends a ping message to the server, which responds with a pong message.
 This is done in the background.
-The user interaction needed.
+No user interaction needed.

 3. The client sends ``FooReq`` to the server, which responds with ``FooRsp``.